 - Audubon Core Introduction (http://rs.tdwg.org/ac/doc/introduction/) - a brief introduction to the standard

 - Audubon Core Structure (http://rs.tdwg.org/ac/doc/structure/) - the normative description of the structure of Audubon Core

 - Audubon Core Term List (http://rs.tdwg.org/ac/doc/termlist/) - a complete list of terms included in Audubon Core, with their normative definitions

 - Audubon Core Guide (http://rs.tdwg.org/ac/doc/guide/) - a more detailed guide to the aims and uses of the vocabulary

 Audubon Core is maintained by a specialized Interest Group whose charter was approved in January 2018.
 The functions of the Audubon Core Maintenance Group are described in detail in Section 2 of the TDWG Vocabulary Maintenance Specification.
 In brief, the Maintenance Group manages vocabulary term additions and changes, and maintains the documentation that helps users to understand and apply the standard.
 As an Interest Group, it may establish Task Groups to accomplish broader changes to the standard.

-To participate in the communication system of the group, "watch" the group's Issues tracker.
-This issues tracker is the mechanism for suggesting specific changes to the standard as well as to raise issues for discussion by the group.
+To participate in the communications of the group, "watch" the group's Issues tracker.
+This issues tracker is the mechanism for suggesting specific changes to the standard as well as to raise issues for discussion by the group. as well as to raise issues for discussion by the group.